lunarriver/lunarriver.github.io/_posts/2025-02-04-news-extracts-china-2409-2501.markdown

 China’s foreign ministry said on Sunday it had **lodged** “serious protests” with the US.

-which also includes a stopover in Guam, a US territory.

 China has been **exerting** stronger influence.

 Speaking to reporters before his **departure**, Lai said: “Thank you to the US government for upholding the principles of safety, dignity, comfort.”